Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 <hr>

-- What for loop in javascript does is that it asks all variables that are needed to stop for loop and code related to that variable to be written inside for loop's parenthesis only.
+- What for loop in JavaScript does is that it asks all variables that are needed to stop for loop and code related to that variable to be written inside for loop's parenthesis only.
-- Now after this what javascript does is that in the first iteration, it reads only `let counter=1;` code and `counter<=15;` code and ignores the `counter+=1` code.
+- Now after this what JavaScript does is that in the first iteration, it reads only `let counter=1;` code and `counter<=15;` code and ignores the `counter+=1` code.
 - Then on the subsequent iterations, it firstly reads `counter+=1` code followed by `counter<=15` code and ignores the `counter=1;` code for rest of ts iterations.

 <hr>